mariorinaldi1907/News-Project/README.md

 # Island Daily - Flask News Website

 Island Daily is a beginner-friendly Python Flask news website with a modern Singapore newspaper-inspired layout.
-It includes a homepage, sticky navigation bar, article cards, full article pages, related articles, and responsive styling for desktop and mobile screens.
+It includes a homepage, sticky navigation bar, article cards, full article pages, related articles and responsive styling for desktop and mobile screens.

-This project is inspired by the structure and professional feel of Singapore newspaper websites, but it uses original branding, layout details, styling, and article text.
+This project is inspired by the structure and professional feel of Singapore newspaper websites, but it uses original branding, layout details, styling and article text.

 ## Features